sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/students-life/erasmus.md

 - Erasmus+, that allows to attend a period of mobility of 2-12 months choosing between 500 universities in the European Union; among these universities you can find the 10 universities of the CIVIS project ([here](https://www.uniroma1.it/it/pagina/civis-universita-civica-europea) the list): due to specific agreements, mobility to these universities is integrated to make the conversion of exams easier; further information o the [Faculty site](https://i3s.web.uniroma1.it/en/erasmus-program)
 - Erasmus Extra-UE, that allows to attend the mobility in universities outside the European Union; further information on the [Sapienza site](https://www.uniroma1.it/en/pagina/bilateral-agreement-scholarships-non-eu-mobility)

+Furthermore, Sapienza offers the website [http://aris.me/erasmus/erasmus-tool.html](http://aris.me/erasmus/erasmus-tool.html), where you can find which universities offers similar courses to Sapienza: this is very useful in choosing the hosting university, since the convertibility of exams is one of the aspects with which the Erasmus application is valued!

 At the moment no information is available on the call for the current year Erasmus project, but we intend to upload a guide for presenting the application when it will be possible.